Do You Need Branding? Is Now The Best Time To Brand Your Business?

 As a small business owner, you wear many hats.
 You work tirelessly to build a strong customer base, supervise a workforce, and ensure that your finances are in check.
 Every day you’re making decisions on how your business operates, but with a lack of direction, your brand may get lost along the way.
+Is not the best time to brand your business to get you back on track?

 Many business owners don’t realize their brand is falling by the wayside.
 In recent studies, 95% of businesses say they have a brand already.
 But, only 25% of these businesses are executing their brand.
 In fact only 60% of content produced by businesses are consistent with their brand strategy.
 That means 40% of content produced by businesses doesn’t align with a brand voice … it’s aimless and cheap.